Skip to content

 PACKAGE_NO_IMPORT_CYCLE

-This is an extra uncategorized rule that detects package import cycles.
+This rule detects package import cycles.
 The Protobuf compiler outlaws circular file imports, but it's still possible to introduce package cycles, such as these:

 .